JayJayDee/Flutter-SocketMan/README.md

-# Flutter-Socketman
+# Flutter-SocketMan
-SocketMan desktop app project.
+A Socket.IO/Websocket client for Windows/MacOS/Linux.
+I hate web-based app (like electron, atom..) because I'm using old-fashined laptop, so i decided make this application.

-## What is this?
+## How to run
 TBD